woodstockcs/robotics-class-docs/leds/buttons.md

 2. Change the name to `Three Colors`, and push the save button again.
 This gives you a new copy of your code.
 3. Modify the code to cycle through 3 different colors.

+HINT: there's a number you need to change in `on pin P1 pressed`.

 {: .note-title}
 > Write in your sprint notes...
 >